abmajith/verilog-riscV32I-machine/README.md

 Among *funct3*, it will help us to choose 1 among 8 instructions only.
 But we have 10 *R-Type* arithmetic instructions.
 The second most significant bit of *funct7* will be used to decide a instruction along with *funct3*.
 Bit 5 of *funct7* encodes *ADD/SUB* and *SRA/SRL*.

+TODO: will implement a sub folder to execute all the variants for *R-type* arithmetic instructions.

 **Arithmetic I-Type Instructions**
 Arithmetic *I-type*, a second most simplest encoding.
 Here *I-type* instructions have 9 variants one less than *Arithmetic R-Type*, they are